digital-blueprint/relay-server-template/README.md

 and includes/integrates:

 * The [dbp/api-core-bundle](https://gitlab.tugraz.at/dbp/dbp-api/api-core-bundle): Which provides authentication, some same base end points and entities and configuration for [api-platform](https://api-platform.com/)
-* The [dbp/api-starter-bundle](https://gitlab.tugraz.at/dbp/dbp-api/api-starter-bundle): Which acts as a template for creating new bundles as we as an example for what can be done in a bundle.
 * A docker-compose based development environment
 * Linter/Unittest integration